cjoakim/azure-cosmosdb-hackathon/design.md

 ---

-## Example 1 - Inventory Lookup by SKU and Location
+## Exercise 1 - Inventory Lookup by SKU and Location

 Your Documents look like this; actual product at https://www.homedepot.com/p/DEWALT-20-oz-Hammer-DWHT51054/205594063